zzanyoung/PTAM_windows/README.md

 # PTAM_x64

-Modify PTAM to run on 64-bit Windows.
+PTAM running on Windows.

+- #### How To Use

 Camera calibration exe path: src/PTAM/Release/CameraCalibrator.exe

 PTAM exe path: src/PTAM/Release/PTAM.exe

-If you want to make modifications, use: src/PTAM/PTAM.sln
+If you want to make modifications, use: src/PTAM/PTAM.sln.
+You will need to modify your project's dependencies and library paths.

 - #### Oxford-PTAM
 https://github.com/Oxford-PTAM/PTAM-GPL